With all the recent events in the world this last year, it got me thinking about the life lessons our grandchildren and young people need now.

 Lessons in Spirituality

-It is very hard for adults to explain spirituality to their children or their Grands.
+It is very hard for adults to explain spirituality to their children or their grandchildren.
 Some of us don’t even understand how this wonderful and peaceful quality works ourselves.
 We are still searching, and that’s OK.
 By looking, we are sure to eventually find our way.

 In my opinion, the best teacher to explain the true meaning of spirituality is the 14th Dalai Lama.
-The 14th Dalai Lama’s commitment to promoting positive values include forgiveness, self-discipline, tolerance, compassion, and contentment.
+The 14th Dalai Lama’s commitment to promoting positive values includes forgiveness, self-discipline, tolerance, compassion, and contentment.
 He is a spiritual leader like no other, and he highlights the importance of happiness and peace.

 1. “Happiness is not something ready made.
 It comes from your own actions.”